This post may contain affiliate links. Please read my full disclosure policy here.

 Dim the Lights and Put Down the Screens

-Consider utilizing a shade to block out all of the light in the room.
+Consider using a shade to block out all of the light in the room.
 (Duct tape and a sheet or towel works great for travel if you don’t have the portable shade I mentioned above!)
 Keep your bedtime routine the same as at home, just make sure the light is dim.

 Other Helpful Tips Regarding Managing Jet Lag with Kids